JavaMoney/javamoney-lib/calc/README.md

 * BasePoints

+And a system for multi parameter/type structures for modelling complex product calculations.

-and a ConstraintMoney instance that can have arbitrary constraints applied on it.
+and a ValidatedAmount instance that can have arbitrary constraints applied on it.